ethersphere/repo-maintainer/README.md

 - NPM write right
 - GitHub Admin role for the repo

-### Backup Repo Maintainer

-It is possible that the RM can not be reachable for a longer time period.
-It is then recommended to define a Backup RM who then takes over the tasks when the main RM is not available.
-He should have all the necessary access rights that the main RM has.
-In best-case scenarios, Backup RM should be informed upfront about planned unavailability and be prepared for the task.
-Backup RM should not be misused as a go-around of the main RM.
-Additionally, in RM’s presence, the Backup RM should not be able to assume the role’s abilities and responsibilities

 ## Implementation

 Repos that implement this role should clearly indicate the Repo Maintainer in its README.
 This should include some contact information and a link to this document (which explains the role).

+### Two Maintainers per repo

+There should be two Repo Maintainers defined for each repo - **main** and **backup** maintainers.

+The main maintainer has the ownership over the repo and the main responsobility.
+Backup maintainer is there to review the main maintainer's work and to step in if the main maintainer is not available.
+Backup maintainer should have good knowledge of the repo and the project to efficiently step in as well as all the access rights.

+The order of the maintainers should reflect the main and backup roles, where the main maintainer should be first.

 ### GitHub workflow